f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 <h3>9: Software interpolation factor</h3>

 The I/Q stream from the baseband is upsampled by a power of two by software inside the plugin before being sent to the LimeSDR device.
 Possible values are increasing powers of two: 1 (no interpolation), 2, 4, 8, 16, 32.

+<h3>10A: Host to device sample rate / Baseband sample rate input toggle</h3>

+Use this toggle button to switch the sample rate input next (10) between host to device sample rate and baseband sample rate input.
+The button shows the current mode:

+  - **SR**: host to device sample rate input mode.
+The baseband sample rate (2B) is the host to device sample rate (10) divided by the software interpolation factor (9).
+  - **BB**: baseband sample rate input mode.
+The host to device sample rate (2B) is the baseband sample rate (8) multiplied by the software interpolation factor (9).

 <h3>10: Host to device stream sample rate</h3>